Delete-Agency/google-maps/README.md

 ## Options

-The full list of google.maps.MapOptions can be found [here](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions)
+The full list of native google.maps.MapOptions can be found [here](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions) and can be passed as the second argument: new GoogleMap(element, mapOptions, **options**)
 <br>
-Below you can find options for GoogleMap itself (new GoogleMap(element, mapOptions, **options**))
+Below you can find options for GoogleMap itself (these are passed to the GoogleMap constructor as the third argument - new GoogleMap(element, mapOptions, **options**))

 ### createMarker